Why fairness in journalism matters

 - any changes leading up to broadcast or publication.

-You do not need to let them see any pre-recorded material, even if they are involved.
+You do not need to let them see any pre-recorded material or material that is likely to be published online, even if they are involved.
 If a preview is requested, you need to examine the editorial, legal and ethical reasons for this.

 Right of reply